 What’s happening to our kelp?
 Millions of people and thousands of other species depend on healthy kelp forests.
 But these forests are disappearing at an alarming rate.
 Kelp forests not only support marine biodiversity, they protect coastlines from storm surges, counteract ocean acidification, absorb atmospheric carbon, and play a key role in economically and culturally…Read More

-The McLean Foundation is supporting the development of a multi-facility complex that will provide venues for a variety of community functions.
-The center will be sited on 36 acres in Fortuna, California and will feature facilities for seniors, youth and family programs, recreational activities, open space and trails, restored wetland and creek areas.
-The McLean Foundation…Read More
+The McLean Foundation was established to support the people, arts and communities of the Eel River Valley.
+The McLean Foundation has developed a multi-facility complex that will provide venues for a variety of community functions.
+The center is sited on 36 acres in Fortuna, California and features facilities for seniors, youth and family programs, recreational…Read More

 The City of Eureka is expanding and enhancing the estuary of Elk River, restoring inter-tidal wetland habitats on up to 223 acres of former bay lands.
 Since 2016, Greenway has provided technical assistance and project management to implement this effort.

 The project involves multi-stakeholder coordination, design and construction of stream and estuary restoration efforts, and development of new public recreation uses.Read More

 Greenway works with Sequoia Park Zoo in Eureka, Calif. as it implements its long-term Master Plan, establishing several new and updated animal habitats and immersive learning experiences.
 Since 2012, Greenway has worked with the Zoo providing planning, grant-writing, design and construction management for its projects.